LeNoirKing/Super-Mario-World-Remastered-Plus-UWP/README.md

 # This project has been reopened to bring this to Xbox Series X/S.

-If you want a truly polished version of this game, I would recommend the SMW Widescreen Patch https://github.com/VitorVilela7/wide-snes

-You can also find some extra patches at https://www.smwcentral.net

 You are more than welcome to fork the repository and edit it as you wish.

 Thank you for supporting this project.
 It truly means a lot to me.